corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-state.md

    {{< /tabs >}}

-2. Once you have cloned the repository you wish to use, navigate to the correct subdirectory:
+3. After you have cloned the repository you wish to use, navigate to the correct subdirectory:

    {{< tabs name="tabs-2" >}}
    {{% tab name="kotlin" %}}